DuPractice/quant2-labs-spring2025/README.md

-### POL-GA 1015 Intro to Quantitative Political Analysis II Spring 2024
+### POL-GA 1251 Intro to Quantitative Political Analysis II Spring 2024

-Materials for the lab component of  DS-GA 1251 Intro to Quantitative Political Analysis II (Spring 2024) can be found here.
+Materials for the lab component of  POL-GA 1251 Intro to Quantitative Political Analysis II (Spring 2024) can be found here.

 Lab is on Fridays from 2:00-4:00 pm in Room 435 at the 19 West 4th Street